About the Job

 Those applying for part-time service with 1st Commando Regiment will be posted to the closest Commando Company to their location.
 1 Commando Company is at Holsworthy, NSW and 2 Commando Company is at Williamstown, VIC.

-There are no specific age restrictions for Commando.
-The minimum age for entry is 18 years and the maximum age for entry is 52 years.
+The minimum age for entry is 17.5 years and the maximum age for entry is 55 years.
 Candidates under 20 years of age are unlikely to be selected for Commando training and should consider gaining experience in other ADF roles before applying for Commando selection from within the Services.
 In general those between the ages of 22 and 32 are most likely to pass the selection for Commando training.

 Education & Experience